 19. Sanctuary Zones: If a competitor is charged by Fisheries WA or the Department of Biodiversity, Attractions and Conservation Parks & Wildlife with fishing in a sanctuary zone, they will be disqualified from the competition for that day.
 No other protests relating to sanctuary zones will be heard.

-20. Boat Auction: There will be two Boat Auction categories A. Champion Boat Overall B. Champion Boat Tag and Release Billfish.
+20. Boat Auction: There will be two Boat Auction categories: A. Champion Boat Overall B. Champion Boat Tag & Release Billfish.
 The winner of category A will be the person who purchases the boat that places first in the Champion Boat Overall section.
-The winner of category B will be the person that purchases the boat that achieves the highest tag and release billfish points score based on the following formula:
+The winner of category B will be the person that purchases the boat that achieves the highest Tag & Release billfish points score based on the following formula:

 Marlin/Broadbill - 500 points

 In the event of a tie on points, the boat with the lowest average line class will be declared the winner.
 If still tied, the boat achieving the tags first, according to the time of tagging logged on the ARFF Tackle Box app, will be declared the winner.
 The winner of each Boat Auction division will receive 50% of the relevant Boat Auction division pool.
 The runner-up will receive 30%.
 The EGFC will retain 20%.
 In the event of a tie, each prize pool percentage will be divided evenly (example: if there is a tie for first place each winner will receive 40% and the EGFC will retain 20%.
 If there is an outright winner and a tie for runner-up the winner will receive 50%, each runner-up 15% and the EGFC will retain 20%).
 Boat auction monies will not be refunded after the hammer fall.
 All boats are bought on an as-is basis.
 Boat Auction buyers will be asked to sign for the amount reached at auction immediately after the hammer fall and must pay the money owing prior to the Wednesday of the event.